-It’s only natural, after experiencing a relationship with a narcissist, to want to avoid another.
+It’s only natural, after experiencing one relationship with a narcissist, to yearn to avoid another.

-So what best guarantees a relationship will not turn into a dance of codependency and narcissism?
+So what best guarantees a relationship will not again turn into a dance of codependency and narcissism?

-In part, success has to do with identifying key red flags to look for, and thus you need to understand what narcissistic personality disorder (NPD) is, a few secret insights into a narcissist’s worldview, and what codependency traits you’ve learned, as a woman, that turns you into an unwitting source of supply for a narcissist.
+In part, it has to do with identifying key red flags to look for, and thus you need to understand what narcissistic personality disorder (NPD) is;, take a serious look into a narcissist’s “secret” worldview, and also what codependency traits you’ve learned, as a woman, that turns you into an unwitting source of supply for a narcissist.

-What best repels another dance with narcissism, however, has to do with developing and healing yourself, and cultivating a practice committed to living and connecting authentically to life as an inside job.
-In effect healing yourself from socialized codependency norms for women that, quite intentionally, make it easy for narcissists to prey upon women and girls is, first and foremost, an inside job.
+What best protects you from another encounter with a narcissist partner has to do with developing and healing your core self, and that means cultivating conscious practices of living and connecting authentically to your life.
+In effect healing yourself from old socialized codependency norms for women that (intentionally) make it easier for men and boys to prey upon women and girls is, first and foremost, an inside job.

 1. Connect to own mind and body

 Persons who repel narcissists are authentically transparent and happy in their body and own skin; they have a visceral connection to their inner resources, they know what they want, and most importantly, they know who they want to be and how they want to show up in relation others, and foremost to themselves.
 This allows them to live, to breathe and, thus, to respond to the narcissist’s tactics, as they would to other life promptings, primarily, from a place of wisdom and love — and not fear.
 Narcissists are repelled by truth, and those that are strongly connected to who they are from within render narcissists and their mind-games powerless.
-While some narcissists like the challenge of knocking a strong, passionate woman off balance, strong women who like to “argue and explain” things to narcissists, unfortunately, are no match for crazy-making antics, such as gaslighting.
-They have no power in this case because authentic persons do not need anyone else’s permission to be themselves … and this also frees them to let others (the narcissist) be themselves.
+While some narcissists like the challenge of knocking a strong, passionate woman off balance, strong women who like to “argue and explain” things to narcissists, unfortunately, are no match for crazy-making antics, such as gaslighting, which blow by blow emotionally diminish or crush them.
+Authentic persons do not need anyone else’s permission to be themselves, and they accept the fact that a narcissist, by using their crazy making antics, is telling them who he is — and that’s all he is.
+An abuser whose very identy requires him to make his partner feel small, and serve to make him look “like a real” man.

-Both of these factors deprive a narcissist of the low-energy power of instilling others with fear and shame, which they depend on to operate; thus, their false self has no where to plug in.
-A person who knows how to remain authentically grounded in their own mind and body — and consciously cultivates this learned capacity — naturally neutralizes the false sense of power the narcissist depends on to feel worthwhile.
+A woman who knows how to remain authentically grounded in her own truth, mind and body — and consciously cultivates this learned capacity — neutralizes the false sense of power the narcissist depends on to feel worthwhile.

 2. Seek to know and understand your Self